christianchartier/shop-r1/FRESH_POD_SETUP.md

 2. **FlashAttention2**: The setup automatically patches scripts to use SDPA attention instead of FlashAttention2, which is not available in the RunPod environment.

-3. **TRL Version Conflict**: The verifiers package may install an older transformers version that conflicts with TRL.
-Install TRL after all other packages to resolve.
+3. **TRL/Transformers Conflicts**: The setup script pins compatible versions automatically.
+If you later change packages and hit conflicts, re-run the troubleshooting pin commands to restore transformers==4.56.1 and trl==0.21.0.

 4. **SFT Tensor Size Mismatch**: Fixed - The setup now automatically patches the SFT training script to use DataCollatorForSeq2Seq instead of default_data_collator to handle sequences of different lengths.